 Marketing strategy

-If you head over to leading eCommerce websites like Amazon and eBay, you will get some good data that can help you to guestimate how big the market is.
+If you head over to leading e-commerce websites like Amazon and eBay, you will get some good data that can help you to estimate how big the market is.
 Another great source of market research would be Etsy.
-Unlike Amazon and eBay, Etsy specializes in handcrafted items so most people who are already in the laser engraving business will most likely set up their shops on Etsy.
+Unlike Amazon and eBay, Etsy specializes in handcrafted items, so most people who are already in the laser engraving business will most likely set up their shops on Etsy.

-The reviews from verified buyers is a good metric because it gives you a good estimate of how many people are buying from your competitors.
+The reviews from verified buyers are a good metric because it gives you a good estimate of how many people are buying from your competitors.

 As you study the market, think of how you are going to segment yours.
-For instance, you can decide to target a segment that is under-served by your competition.
-Such a segment will have the least barriers of entry and it will be pretty easy to place yourself as the market leader.
-But you can still go with a saturated market but this calls for harder work and more creativity.
+For instance, you can decide to target a segment that is underserved by your competition.
+Such a segment will have the fewest barriers to entry, and it will be pretty easy to place yourself as the market leader.
+But you can still go with a saturated market, but this calls for harder work and more creativity.

 The positioning of your laser engraving business is a very important component of your marketing strategy.
-In order to know the best route to take when positioning your products is to answer the following questions;
+To know the best route to take when positioning your products, is to answer the following questions;

 Pricing strategy